 Why Beekeeper’s honey?

-Beekeepers offer you pure raw honey, direct from the hive.
-Just the way the bees made it.
-This is complete honey, with pollen grains and enzymes that the bees produce locally.
+There’s an important difference between what you get at the supermarket and nature’s finest raw honey available from a beekeeper.
+Carlisle Honey beekeepers offer you pure raw honey, direct from the hive, just the way the bees made it.
+This is complete honey, with pollen grains and enzymes that the bees produce locally, in Tyngsborough, MA.
 Honey includes pollen from flowers in the area where the bees work.
 Natural enzymes, pollen, vitamins, minerals and amino acids are found in Beekeeper’s Honey.

 When honey is processed commercially, it is finely filtered and heated.
 Filtering removes most pollen particles and heat can change the color, taste and destroy vitamins.
 Additives and sugar syrup have even been discovered in commercially processed honey found in stores as well.

 Honey is being rediscovered as a natural source of energy that also offers a unique combination of nutritional benefits.
 Recent studies suggest that this unique mixture of sugars which occurs naturally in honey, works best in preventing fatigue and enhancing athletic performance.
 In addition to being a concentrated energy source, honey contains a wide array of vitamins, minerals, antioxidants and amino acids.

 What’s the difference between Raw, Crystallized and Liquid honey?

 In a recent review of related literature, Dr. Susan Percival of the University of Florida’s Department of Food Science and Human Nutrition found honey contains vitamins, such as vitamin B6, thiamin, riboflavin and pantothenic acid.
 Essential minerals, such as calcium, copper, iron, magnesium, manganese, phosphorus, potassium, sodium and zinc are also found in honey.